OpenBCI/Documentation/websitev2/docs/Cyton/05-Cyton_Board_Programming_Tutorial.md

 -   Restart your computer and don't open any other programs other than the Arduino IDE used for programming.
 -   If all else fails, find a friend with a more powerful computer and do the uploading from their computer.

 In extreme conditions, if you have tried all five of the above methods and still can't upload, then you can try to change the Device's polling time.
-The Poll Time can be adjusted using the OpenBCI Radio Config Utility software (_Tutorial coming soon!_)
+The Poll Time can be adjusted using the OpenBCI Radio Config Utility software.

 ## Notes On Updating and Using v2.0.0 Cyton Firmware

 ### Overview

-The OpenBCI Cyton boards were updated with new firmware across all three main microcontrollers, the Pic 32 ([``](https://github.com/OpenBCI/OpenBCI_32bit_Library/blob/master/examples/DefaultBoard/DefaultBoard.ino)) and both RFduinos on the Dongle ([``](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioHost32bit/RadioHost32bit.ino)) and the Board ([``](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioDevice32bit/RadioDevice32bit.ino)).
-This tutorial does not explain how to program the firmware using the OpenBCI Dongle and ``; you will want to refer to the tutorials [Cyton Board Programming Tutorial](Cyton/05-Cyton_Board_Programming_Tutorial.md) and [Cyton Radios Programming Tutorial](Cyton/06-Cyton_Radios_Programming_Tutorial.md).
+The OpenBCI Cyton boards were updated with new firmware across all three main microcontrollers, the Pic 32 ([`Pic32`](https://github.com/OpenBCI/OpenBCI_32bit_Library/blob/master/examples/DefaultBoard/DefaultBoard.ino)) and both RFduinos on the Dongle ([`Host`](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioHost32bit/RadioHost32bit.ino)) and the Board ([`Device`](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioDevice32bit/RadioDevice32bit.ino)).
+This tutorial does not explain how to program the firmware using the OpenBCI Dongle and `PC`; you will want to refer to the tutorials [Cyton Board Programming Tutorial](Cyton/05-Cyton_Board_Programming_Tutorial.md) and [Cyton Radios Programming Tutorial](Cyton/06-Cyton_Radios_Programming_Tutorial.md).
 If you have spent a lot of time writing custom Arduino code to run on the OpenBCI, then you will find this tutorial helpful in upgrading to get the new stability and features of the 2.0.0 firmware.

 ### Sending data packets from the Pic32 to the PC

 At 250Hz, we are at the upper limit of the physical hardware.
-The [``](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioDevice32bit/RadioDevice32bit.ino) RFduino must send data packets as soon as it get's them from the [``](https://github.com/OpenBCI/OpenBCI_32bit_Library/blob/master/examples/DefaultBoard/DefaultBoard.ino) because of the slow serial baud rate between [``](https://github.com/OpenBCI/OpenBCI_32bit_Library/blob/master/examples/DefaultBoard/DefaultBoard.ino) and [``](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioDevice32bit/RadioDevice32bit.ino) (``, a faster baud rate messes up the radio on the [``](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioDevice32bit/RadioDevice32bit.ino)).
+The [`Device`](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioDevice32bit/RadioDevice32bit.ino) RFduino must send data packets as soon as it gets them from the [`Pic32`](https://github.com/OpenBCI/OpenBCI_32bit_Library/blob/master/examples/DefaultBoard/DefaultBoard.ino) because of the slow serial baud rate between [`Pic32`](https://github.com/OpenBCI/OpenBCI_32bit_Library/blob/master/examples/DefaultBoard/DefaultBoard.ino) and [`Device`](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioDevice32bit/RadioDevice32bit.ino) (`115200 baud`, a faster baud rate messes up the radio on the [`Device`](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioDevice32bit/RadioDevice32bit.ino)).
 On the other hand, over the air programming must be able to combine multiple radio packets together into one page and write at one time, therefore, over the air programming must wait to see if it received all data over the serial port before sending.
-These two requirements led to the original firmware being stateful, where the [``](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioDevice32bit/RadioDevice32bit.ino) and [``](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioHost32bit/RadioHost32bit.ino) would be in either `` or `` mode.
-This led to problems and could result in the `` not being able to contact the `` because the radios were stuck in streaming mode and the reset button on the `` is not tied to the [``](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioDevice32bit/RadioDevice32bit.ino) so one would have to power cycle the entire ``.
+These two requirements led to the original firmware being stateful, where the [`Device`](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioDevice32bit/RadioDevice32bit.ino) and [`Host`](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioHost32bit/RadioHost32bit.ino) would be in either `streaming` or `not streaming` mode.
+This led to problems and could result in the `PC` not being able to contact the `Cyton` because the radios were stuck in streaming mode and the reset button on the `Cyton` is not tied to the [`Device`](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioDevice32bit/RadioDevice32bit.ino) so one would have to power cycle the entire `Cyton`.

 ### An Example

-Let's say you want to send custom data from the `` to the ``.
-In order to do that simply wrap the data with the correct start byte, ``, and stop byte, `` (where `` is `` in hex).
-In the `` code base:
+Let's say you want to send custom data from the `Cyton` to the `PC`.
+In order to do that simply wrap the data with the correct start byte, `0x41`, and stop byte, `0xCX` (where `X` is `0-F` in hex).
+In the `OpenBCI_32bit_Library` code base:

 ```